Weight Loss Procedures

 What is Gastric Sleeve Surgery?

 Gastric sleeve surgery is a type of bariatric surgery that permanently removes a large portion of the stomach, decreasing its size by about 80%.
-The result is a sleeve- or tube-shaped stomach about the size of a banana.
-Since its inception, sleeve gastrectomy has gained popularity for its simplicity and effectiveness.
-It’s not just a surgery, but a tool to help you achieve sustained weight loss by limiting food intake and reducing hunger hormone levels.
+The result is a tube-shaped stomach (sleeve) about the size of a banana.
+Sleeve gastrectomy surgery has gained popularity for its simplicity and effectiveness.
+The sleeve is a tool to help you achieve sustained weight loss by limiting food intake and reducing hunger hormone levels.
+It allows you to feel full despite eating small portions.

-Ideal candidates for this procedure are typically those with a Body Mass Index (BMI) of 40 or higher, or those with a BMI of 35 and above who also have weight-related health issues like type 2 diabetes or high blood pressure.
+Ideal candidates for this procedure are typically any person with a Body Mass Index (BMI) of 35 or higher, or those with a BMI of 30-34.9 who also have weight-related health issues like type 2 diabetes, high blood pressure or cholesterol, joint or back pain or sleep apnoea.

 Sleeve Gastrectomy